timmymatten/MLBLineupOptimization/docs/log.md

 - created the best_nine objective and better_bench agent
 - organized resulting files to be written to a results directory for organization

+## August 3, 2025 (Day 11)

+*Tasks*

+- document score differences from init and final
+- add a chart to results

+- added chart to results, to fix/improve later

+## August __, 2025 (Day 12)

+*Tasks*

+- document score differences from init and final
+- improve chart
+- start improving agents and objectives